chozelinek/sacoco/tutorial.md

 - collection
 - source

+Moreover, we will add the title of the recipe as a free text field (it won't be used for the distributions).

-To get this file we use the command `meta2cqpweb.py`.
+To get this file we use the script `meta2cqpweb.py`.

 `meta2cqpweb.py`: